 And that revenue will only grow from here as China’s plan forces America to rapidly build more chip factories here at home.

-Even If China Does Nothing...
-This stock is STILL poised to explode!
+But even if China does nothing... this stock is STILL poised to explode!

-At this point... the plans are already in motion regardless of what happens with China’s plans to invade Taiwan...
-Intel and other US Chip manufactures have already started breaking ground on new factories and ramping up production here in the United States...
-Which means they’ll need the mission critical technology and equipment this company produces no matter what.
+At this point... the plans are already in motion regardless of what happens with China’s plot to invade Taiwan...
+Intel and other U.S. chip manufacturers have already started breaking ground on new factories and ramping up production here in the United States...
+Which means they’ll need the mission-critical technology and equipment this company produces no matter what.

 All the growth is happening as we speak.
 And for investors...
 NOW is the time to make a move.
-Throughout the past few years this company has geared up for this very moment.
+Over the past few years, this company has geared up for this very moment.

-They’ve optimized their supply chain and increased both short and long term capacity... to meet the quickly increasing demand.
-And now they are establishing operations all over the world... including...
+They’ve optimized their supply chain and increased both short- and long-term capacity... to meet the quickly increasing demand.
+And now they are establishing operations all over the world... including in...